 - Diet and Exercise.
 It is particularly important to reduce sodium (salt) intake to less than 2,400 mg a day (ask your doctor for specific sodium intake goals).
 Patients should engage in medically supervised exercise programs.
 Dietary changes and exercise are important for treating all stages of heart failure.

-- Angiotensin-converting enzyme (ACE) inhibitors are recommended for all patients with reduced ejection fraction to prevent heart failure.
+- Angiotensin-converting enzyme (ACE) inhibitors are recommended for all patients with reduced EF to prevent heart failure.
 ACE inhibitors are also recommended for patients who have a history of heart attack.
 Angiotensin-receptor blockers (ARBs) are appropriate for patients who cannot tolerate ACE inhibitors.

-- Beta blockers are recommended for all patients with reduced ejection fraction or a history of heart attack.
+- Beta blockers are recommended for all patients with reduced EF or a history of heart attack.
 They are also recommended for patients who have not had a heart attack, but who do have reduced LVEF identified in diagnostic tests.

-- An implantable cardiac defibrillator (ICD) may be appropriate for patients who have had a heart attack at least 40 days prior and have reduced left ventricular ejection fraction (LVEF).
+- An implantable cardiac defibrillator (ICD) may be appropriate for patients who have had a heart attack at least 40 days prior and have reduced LVEF.

 - Restrict dietary sodium (salt).
 Lowering sodium in the diet can help diuretics work better.

 - Exercise training and cardiac rehabilitation for appropriate patients.

 - Beta blockers (bisoprolol, carvedilol, and sustained release metoprolol).